-A "YES" Vote Means: If you vote "yes," you want to renew the special tax to pay for safety and other improvements to School District facilities.
+A "YES" Vote Means: If you vote "yes," you want to renew the special tax to pay for seismic upgrades and other safety improvements to School District facilities.
 The maximum tax rate would be adjusted for inflation.

 A "NO" Vote Means: If you vote "no," you do not want to renew this special tax.